MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/microsoft-sentinel-onboard.md

 ## Prerequisites

 Before you begin, review the feature documentation to understand the product changes and limitations.
-The feature documentation is provided with your invitation to participate in the preview.
+Start with [Microsoft Sentinel in the Microsoft Defender portal](https://go.microsoft.com/fwlink/p/?linkid=2263690).

 The Microsoft Defender portal supports a single Microsoft Entra tenant and the connection to one workspace at a time.
 In the context of this article, a workspace is a Log Analytics workspace with Microsoft Sentinel enabled.